 Only as an afterthought Fest added the Message House template to his website as a download, but not without trying to improve on the method.
 “I added a form field to the template to specify the audience that the messages are for,” says Fest.
 “Communications doesn’t really work unless you are crystal clear about your audience.”
 He also encourages users to ask themselves specific questions to generate effective key messages, such as “Why is our project or organization important in the larger scheme of things?” and “What is the immediate benefit to our audience?”

 It quickly became clear to Fest that visitors to messagehouse.org were more interested in downloading the template than in his consulting services.
 He decided the website should be all about the method, and renamed his communications-consulting business Atlantic Point Communications for which Fest created a separate website.
-“I now think of Message House as a kind of pro bono project to help people and organizations all over the world make a difference in whatever area they work in,” he says.
+“I now think of Message House as a kind of pro bono project to help people and organizations all over the world use smart communications to increase impact in whatever area they work in,” he says.

 Ernest W. B. Hess-Lüttich is a professor who is internationally known for his work in German Studies, Linguistics, and Semiotics, which includes the study of “systems of signs” and their use in nature and culture.
 He currently works as a professor of General Linguistics at the Technical University in Berlin and of German at the University of Stellenbosch near Cape Town; he has taught at more than 25 universities around the world, including in London, Bonn, Bern, Berlin, New York, Bloomington/IN, Melbourne, São Paulo, and New Delhi.
 Asked why putting key messages inside a figurative house might help people remember to use the messages, he says: “Iconicity is mnemonically more effective than the symbolicity of signs.”
 In plain language, by associating the visual shape of the Message House with the abstract (and therefore hard-to-remember) concept of key messages, the concept becomes less abstract, easier to remember and more acted upon.